yamalight/particula/README.md

 ## Features

+- Zero-config setup (with Express as default framework)
 - POST/PUT/DELETE methods enabled by default
 - Helmet enabled by default
 - Async routes support out-of-the-box
 - Routes hot-reload (in development mode)
 - Full error stack traces on request (in development mode)
+- Possibility to swap underlying framework

 ## How to use